Bh-an/Jenkins-server-IAC/README.md

 ansible-playbook setup_playbook.yml --extra-var "env=username"
 ```

-*for only network set up, set instance_flag=no*
+*for only network set up, set instance_flag to no*
 ```
-ansible-playbook setup_playbook.yml --extra-var "instance_flag=no"
+ansible-playbook setup_playbook.yml --extra-var "instance_flag=no env=username"
 ```
-*note: after network setup, instance can be deployed by running the playbook without any flags*
+*note: after network setup, instance can be deployed by running the playbook again without any flags*

-To configure jenkins and install plugins:
+### Configure jenkins and install plugins:

-Change the path to your private key in configure_jenkins.yml and set vars in role jenkins_configuration

-Then run:

 ```
-export ANSIBLE_HOST_KEY_CHECKING=False

 ansible-playbook configure_jenkins.yml --extra-var "env=username"
 ```